 Volunteer Judging with NOF

-NOF volunteer judges support online speech and debate tournaments by evaluating rounds and providing written feedback.
-If you’re new to judging, we’ll walk you through what to do.
+Thank you for your interest in volunteering with NOF!
+Our volunteer judges support online speech and debate tournaments by evaluating rounds and providing written feedback.
+If you’re new to speech and debate, we’ll walk you through what to do.
 If you’re experienced, you can jump in quickly.

 What does judging involve?

-You’ll watch rounds and submit a written ballot that helps competitors improve.
+You’ll watch rounds and submit a written ballot with ranks and feedback for each competitor.
+Everything is done online.
+Some competitions are live, where you observe competitors in a video room.
+Others are asynchronous, using submitted videos.
 You can volunteer as much or as little as your schedule allows.

 Volunteer Judge FAQ

-Quick answers about judging with NOF—time commitment, training, requirements, and what to expect.
+Quick answers about time commitment, training, requirements, and what to expect.

 Who can volunteer as a judge?

 Anyone can judge, regardless of experience or age.
 Judges can be as young as 12 (with appropriate division assignments).
-Our pool includes parents, college students, coaches, and middle/high school students.
+Our pool includes parents, college students, coaches, former / current competitors, and middle/high school students.

 Do I need prior experience to judge?